-Invite your children to enjoy this sensory play activity for Chinese New Year to explore mandarin oranges and develop their fine motor skills.
+Invite your children to enjoy this sensory play Chinese New Year activity to explore mandarin oranges and develop their fine motor skills.

 Mandarin oranges are one of the traditional elements of the celebration of the Chinese New Year.
 They are a winter fruit representing abundance.